apl-ocean-engineering/arena_camera_ros/.docker/README.md

-# `arena_camera_ros2` Docker readme
+# `arena_camera_ros` Docker readme

-The [`Dockerfile`](Dockerfile) builds a self-contained image which includes the LucidVision Arena SDK and a colcon workspace which includes this software built from a clean git checkout.
-The default command is:
+The [`Dockerfile`](Dockerfile) builds a self-contained image which includes the LucidVision Arena SDK and a catkin workspace which includes this software built from a clean git checkout.
+The default command in the docker is:

 > roslaunch arena_camera arena_camera_nodelet.launch